adityadani/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/px-metro/2-pair-clusters.md

 ---
 title: "2.
-Pair the Kubernetes clusters and migrate resources between them"
+Pair the Kubernetes clusters and synchronize resources between them"
 weight: 2
 keywords: cloud, backup, restore, snapshot, DR, migration, px-motion
-description: Find out how to pair your clusters and migrate Kubernetes resources between them
+description: Find out how to pair your clusters and synchronize Kubernetes resources between them
 ---

 ## Pairing clusters
 In order to failover an application running on one Kubernetes cluster to another Kubernetes cluster, we need to migrate the resources between them.
 On Kubernetes you will define a trust object required to communicate with the other Kubernetes cluster called a ClusterPair.
-This creates a pairing between the scheduler (Kubernetes) so all the Kubernetes resources, can be migrated between them.
+This creates a pairing between the scheduler (Kubernetes) so that all the Kubernetes resources can be migrated between them.
 Throughout this section, the notion of source and destination clusters apply only at the Kubernetes level and does not apply to Storage, as you have a single Portworx storage fabric running on both the clusters.
 As Portworx is stretched across them, the volumes do not need to be migrated.

 For reference,